Pilates studios are present all over the world, and people often enroll into a certain program without actually thinking a lot about it.

 He frequently stressed out the importance of machines and their effect on final results.
 During interviews, he frequently explained that without machines, the whole process would take significantly longer and the results would never be as good.

 Today, Pilates Reformer is the most popular machine used in Pilates studios.
 Even the smaller, home versions exist.
 Cadillac and chairs are also very popular.

-As you already know, today you will find additional props used in practice, such as stability balls, weights, bands, rings and other items, which are there to create a diversity of exercises, and to target certain muscle groups even better.
+As you already know, today you will find additional props used in practice, such as stability balls, weights, bars, bands, rings and other items, which are there to create a diversity of exercises, and to target certain muscle groups even better.

 These are often used in addition to machine exercise.

 Those who practice at home can do certain exercises without any machine, and it is still considered to be a form of Pilates, however, classical Pilates was strongly connected to the use of machines.

 The shape classical Pilates equipment and machines remained very similar to original versions, but the difference is that some have additional features to increase effectiveness, while other types have it reduced, to be smaller in size and suitable for home practice.

 Now when you know what is classical Pilates, let’s see what are some of the best classical Pilates exercises, that are suitable for intermediate levels.

 Beginners can try them too, but if they find it difficult, variations are possible.